What is the Thurston County Master Recycler Composter Program?

 Training topics include waste prevention, recycling processes and markets, home (yard and worm) composting, wasting less food, repurposing items, greener buying choices, community outreach, youth programming, plus so much more.
 Training focuses on Thurston County and Washington specific information regarding solid waste management practices, recycling processes, etc.

-MRC Volunteer Training is held annually, September to November.
+MRC Volunteer Training is held annually, October through March.

 How do I apply to the Thurston County Master Recycler Composter Volunteer Training?